 Marlborough

 SN8 1NU A 2-mile walk around Marlborogh.
 Start from town car park.
 Some awkward rough ground and slopes but all marked paths.
 Click map to enlarge.
 Click here for arial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes suggested from each map point + metres to next point)